ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 How is ADHD therapy different from ADHD coaching?

 ADHD coaching is primarily skills-forward and future-focused.
 It centers productivity, organization, & goal achievement.
-ADHD therapy goes deeper: it addresses the emotional and psychological dimensions of ADHD, including trauma, shame, anxiety, identity, and relationships.
+ADHD therapy can include all of this, and also addresses the emotional and psychological dimensions of ADHD.
+This includes trauma, shame, anxiety, identity, and relationships.
 At Nokdu Therapy, we often blend both!
 We'll focus on practical skill-building within a therapeutic container that holds the full human being, not just their to-do list.

 I've always been high-achieving.
 Could I really have ADHD?